sembark/gladio/README.md

-npm run test # run test for all the packages npm run test:watch # run the changes test in watch mode npm run commit # to commit the changes
+npm run test # run test for all the packages npm run test:watch # run the changes test in watch mode npm run commit # to commit the changes npm run www # development for www npm run deploy # deploy the www to gh-pages
 ```

 ## How to